 - 13. Former Guatemalan President Arbenz and his ex-foreign minister and their families reside in Havana, and are active in the propaganda effort directed against the present Guatemalan Government.
 There is strong indication that Cuban direction and funds enter Guatemala from Mexico.
 It is also likely that considerable cooperation exists between insurgents in Guatemala and neighboring Honduras. - 14.
-Reliable clandestine reporting indicates that Havana still is in contact with leaders of the expremist wing of Peron said owers in Angerana, with some of the Brazilian exclassin beinguay, with some of Panama's natical manufactures and Communists, and with a resumption to the conference of the confere Communistation the group and perhaps the kanadorean "hard-line" Communist followers of Raface Echeven-The Cubans' attitude toward these and other revolutionary hopefuls in Latin America seems to "We will give you support when you begin the armed struggle."
+Reliable clandestine reporting indicates that Havana still is in contact with leaders of The Mexime wing of Perons to Wers In Augers wind, with some of the Brazilian excles in Brighty, with some of Panama's radio continue by and Communists, and with a desurge of the coolean pro-Community youth group and perhaps the kanadorean "hard-line" Communist followers of Rafach Echeven-The Cubans' attitude toward these and other revolutionary hopefuls in Latin America seems to "We will give you support when you begin the armed struggle."
 One of the most frustrating situations for the Cubans has been the inability of the Movement of the Revolutionary Left (MIR) in Peru to initiate anti-government activities.
 At one time, the MIR had over 500 personnel who had received training in guerrilla warfare or political indoctrination in Cuba.
 Similarly, Cuba's apparent lack of success in promoting a pro-Castro insurgency effort in Bolivia probably is a disappointment. - 15.
 In summary, Cuba appears to be concentrating its support of Latin American revolutionaries on those who are willing to fight and have the best prospects for success.
 Although Cuba's leaders are much less confident than formerly about the quick emergence of "new Cubas" in Latin America, there is little reason to believe that Fidel Castro will abandon the "revolutionary struggle."
 He may however, move cautiously in this regard for tactical reasons.